rjseymour66/pocket-sized-go/README.md

 The compliler ignores files that end in `_test.go`.

-When you test variations of the same function, you can use `TestFunction_Scenario1`, and `TestFunction_Scenario2` to distinguish.
+When you test variations of the same function, append an underscore and a description of the expected output or test scenario to the test function name.
+For example, you can use `TestFunction_Scenario1`, and `TestFunction_Scenario2` to distinguish different scenarios.
 (Likely easier to use table tests.)

+### Package names

+Append the `_test` to the package name of a test file.
+For example, a file that tests the `example` package can use the `example_test` package, and the Go compiler will not complain if you include it in the `example` package.

 ### Testing steps